Behemoth: Later interpretations

-In 2003, French scientists working in Baluchistan, Pakistan discovered the complete remains of an extinct variety of rhinoceros called a Baluchitherium, which was much larger and matched the physical description given in Job.

 Additionally, some creationist fundamentalists, such as the Christian organization Answers in Genesis, claim that the Behemoth is some species of sauropod or other dinosaur based on the comparison of the tail to a cedar tree.
-This view is often criticized and discredited based on classical (it is not supported by the text) or scientific grounds (Homo sapiens didn't live on Earth until 66.5 million years after the dinosaurs died out).

 Literary references

 The 17th-century political philosopher Thomas Hobbes named the Long Parliament 'Behemoth' in his book Behemoth.
 It accompanies his book of political theory that draws on the lessons of English Civil War, the rather more famous Leviathan.

 The Dictionnaire Infernal version of Behemoth is a demon that resembles a round-bellied humanoid elephant.
 He works as the infernal watchman for Satan and oversees the banquets in Hell while having a good singing voice.

 The Behemoth is also mentioned in the opera, Nixon in China, composed by John Adams, and written by Alice Goodman.
 At the beginning of the first act, the chorus sings "The people are the heroes now, Behemoth pulls the peasants' plow" several times.

 The Russian writer Mikhail Bulgakov used a demonic cat with the name Behemoth as a character in his novel The Master and Margarita.
-In the book the cat could speak, walk on two legs and was part of the entourage of Woland who represented Satan.
+In the book the cat could speak and walk on two legs and was part of the entourage of Woland, who represented Satan.

+The webnovel Worm features the Endbringers, a trio of city-destroying monsters named Behemoth, Leviathan and the Simurgh.